 Stopping in at any one of the city’s small live music venues is sure to give you hours of Spotify ammunition.

-Apart from that, my advice to travellers visiting Manchester is simple; walk around, chill out and take it all in.
+Apart from that, my advice to travelers visiting Manchester is simple; walk around, chill out and take it all in.

 There is a buzz and atmosphere in this city that is only matched (in my humble opinion) by my home town of Glasgow.
 It has to be seen to be experienced.